nevir/playground/canonical-imports/README.md

 * Vulcanized assets are, instead, defined via configuration for the `onload` hook.
 They are configured per _application_ only.

+  * I.e. while resources are referenced via a canonical URL; those URLs can be rewritten - **but only by application developers** (not library owners).

 Woah, woah, woah; that's crazy talk!
 I hear ya, but there's a lot of advantages
 here: